TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Preparation/Index.rst

 -  Most breaking changes usually happen in the first Sprint Release

-If PHP classes, methods, constants, functions or parameters should be removed, they will be *marked as deprecated* first and not removed until the next major release of TYPO3.
+If PHP classes, methods, constants, functions or parameters are to be removed, they will be *marked as deprecated* first and not removed until the next major release of TYPO3.
 For example: a method that gets deprecated in version 9.4.0 will remain fully functional in all 9.x.x releases, but will be removed in